-The dependent packages should be installed on a virtualeny, so make sure you activate your virtualeny first.
+The dependent packages should be installed on a virtualenv, so make sure you activate your virtualenv first.
 If not, do:

 '''

 $ pyenv activate http-prompt

 '''

 It is also recommended to use the latest version of pip.
 You can upgrade it with: